snap-stanford/ringo/doc/source/reference/attr.rst

 Sparse Attributes
 ``````````````````

-SNAP offers the following wrapper classes for handling sparse attributes: :class:`TAttr` for
+SNAP offers the following classes for handling sparse attributes: :class:`TAttr` for
 when keys are integers and :class:`TAttrPair` for when keys are a pair of integers.
+These classes use hash tables to organize and store integer, float, and string
+attributes.

 **NOTE:** Sparse attributes are still under development in python.